YondernautsGames/LayerManager/README.md

 The layer manager is a simple tool for reordering, merging and modifying unity layers.
 Once set up it updates settings, game objects, components and assets to match.

+This demo project has been created using Unity version 2018.1.0f2

 ## The Editor

 To open the layer manager, select **"Tools/Yondernauts/Layer Manager"**.
 This will open the editor in a new window that looks like the image below: